cx-prog-lang/.github/features/method_call.md

 The first parameter to the operator (i.e., `<struct_var>` or `<struct_ptr>`) can be an expression.
 In this case, the expression is evaluated only once.

+Becuase of the property of the method call operator, the called function pointers _should_ specify the containing structure's pointer as the 0th argument.

 The method call operator can also call [function members](../func_in_struct.md).